You are here

-CONNECT 2030, an international project led by Dr Alexandra Okada and The Open University (OU), earned UNESCO recognition as a top three global initiative in digital education transformation at the 2024 Global Education Meeting in Fortaleza.
+CONNECT 2030, an international project led by Dr Alexandra Okada from The Open University (OU), earned UNESCO recognition as a top three global initiative in digital education transformation at the 2024 Global Education Meeting in Fortaleza.
 The project, which sits on the University’s Open Societal Challenge platform, champions Open Schooling by connecting classroom education with real-world societal challenges.

 Through hands-on projects addressing UN Sustainable Development Goals, students develop critical digital skills beyond traditional classroom settings, showcasing Open Schooling's effectiveness in preparing youth for real-world challenges.